Tuvalu23/College-Admissions-Simulator/README.md

 This program is for educational and entertainment purposes only.
 Simulated admission chances and decisions are based on predefined algorithms and do not reflect real-world college admission processes.

 ## Future Plans
+## Future Plans
-- [ ] Add Early Decision option and Deferalls
+- [ ] Add Early Decision option and Deferrals
-- [ ] Add a Demographics section for Admission
-- [ ] Add a Legacy option
+- [ ] Implement a Legacy option
-- [ ] Add Ivy Day
+- [ ] Integrate Ivy Day events
-- [ ] Ability to submit neiter ACT nor SAT
+- [ ] Allow the submission of neither ACT nor SAT scores
-- [ ] Out of state colleges vs. In state colleges
+- [ ] Distinguish between out-of-state colleges vs. in-state colleges
-- [x] Fix the chances
+- [x] Fix admission chances calculation
-- [x] Fix too many application bug
+- [x] Address the issue of too many applications bug
-- [ ] Fix recommended colleges bug
+- [ ] Resolve bugs related to waitlist colleges
-- [x] Add Scholarships
+- [x] Introduce a scholarship system
+- [X] Implement Demographics section for Admission
+- [ ] Option to actually take an interview
+- [ ] Provide feedback on application weaknesses
+- [ ] Include a Financial Aid simulation
+- [ ] Enhance user interface and experience

 ## Author
 Me